drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 # Python Facts
 --------------

+* Don't rely on the mock.assert methods.
+If you happen to fat finger the method name, by nature, the mock will create an attribue with the name you just fat finger.

+			e.g.
+				m = Mock()
+				m('love it')

+				m.assertt_called_with('fuck it') 	<-- will create assertt_called_with('fuck it') on the mock.

+				Insted

+				self.assertEqual(m.call_args, call('fuck it')

 * Can use assertRaises with a context manager.
 If only the exception argument is given, returns a context manager so that the code under test can be written inline rather
 * than as a function